← Back to BlogProduct Guides

 2. Add device-level protection with ParentalEdge to cover all browsers, all apps, all devices

-Microsoft Edge's parental controls are a solid starting point, especially on Windows.
-But browser-level controls have inherent limitations.
+Microsoft Edge's parental controls are a solid starting point, especially if your child's school or coaching institute uses Windows devices with Edge.
+But browser-level controls have inherent limitations — particularly in India where Chrome is the default browser for most families.
 For comprehensive protection, device-level filtering closes the gaps that Edge's controls leave open.

 Ready to protect your child online?